Winter Plant Protection in Texas

 The first step to protecting your plants is to keep them healthy during the growing season.
 Plants that have been given adequate nutrients and moisture while growing will be better equipped to withstand cooler winter temperatures.

 Mulching will help protect the plants roots, especially if we happen to experience an odd ground freezing.
 Pull back all the old mulch to prepare for a new layer.
 Once that’s done, add another insulating 2-3 inch layer of loose mulch, such as a hardwood shredded mulch or pine needles.
+Mulching is also great to do if your garden has felt the impact of a hurricane.

 As far as covering tender plants goes – don’t use plastic or cotton sheets!!!
 Plastic will suffocate your plants if it is left on too long and cotton sheets may actually freeze to your plants if precipitation is involved.
 Our best advice?
 Invest in insulated frost blankets.
 The insulate material will keep temperatures warmer underneath and still let the plants breathe.